 CLIMATOLOGICAL DROUGHTS AND DRY SPELLS 2020

-There were 37 dry periods in Ireland during 2020, between Wednesday 18 March 2020 and yesterday.
-Of these 27 were dry spells at 22 stations, eight were absolute droughts at eight stations and two were partial droughts at two stations.
-The highest number of dry periods occurred at Dublin Airport, Co Dublin with four dry periods (one absolute drought, two dry spells and one partial drought), Phoenix Park, Co Dublin with three dry periods (one absolute drought, one dry spell and one partial drought) , Dunsany, Co Meath with three dry periods (one absolute drought and two dry spells).
+There were 31 dry periods in Ireland during 2020, between Wednesday 18 March 2020 and Tuesday 28 April 2020.
+Of these 21 were dry spells at 20 stations, eight were absolute droughts at eight stations and two were partial droughts at two stations.
+The highest number of dry periods occurred at Dublin Airport, Co Dublin with four, while Phoenix Park, Co Dublin had three.

 The two instances of dry spells at Dublin Airport in March and April 2020 were broken only by a daily rainfall total of 1.6 mm on the day between them, that is on Thursday 2 April 2020 – which broke the absolute drought at that station, but not enough to break the partial drought.
 Dry spells at three stations in County Cork lasted 17 days from Thursday 19 March to Saturday 4 April 2020.